 A spatchcock chicken is basically a butterflied bird where the backbone is easily removed with kitchen shears, and then the bird is flattened.
 It cooks quicker than a whole bird and allows you to evenly grill a whole chicken for crispy skin with incredibly moist meat, both light and dark.
 Another bonus is getting more meat off the bone when carving.
 It's a bird that you can use for a main meal, finger food and gorgeous warm summer salads, too.
 After accomplishing the spatchcock method, we found the best way to grill (you'll need a lot of heat initially) is to get out your cast iron skillet and use it on your grill.
 You'll discover the joy of outdoor cooking with the pleasures of serving a whole bird to friends and family.
-For a final flourish, final pour and brush Garlic and Rosemary olive oil on both sides towards the end of cooking -- no need for a marinade.
+For a final flourish, final pour and brush Garlic and Tuscan Herb olive oil on both sides towards the end of cooking -- no need for a marinade.

 1 whole chicken, no more than 4 pounds

 1 tsp Kosher salt

 1 tsp fresh ground black pepper

 FLEUR DE SAL sea salt for garnish

 Preheat grill on high heat.
 Place cast iron skillet on grill rack and close lid.
 While waiting for the skillet to heat completely (about 15 minutes) spatchcock the chicken.

 With chicken breast side down, use kitchen shears to cut through bones on either side of backbone; discard backbone.
 Flip chicken over, trim the wing tips, and press firmly on breastbone to flatten.
 Pat chicken dry with paper towels, then rub with olive on both sides and generously season with salt and pepper.